 Who will be next?

-It may be a long way away but but can already place a bet on the future Super Bowl winner.
+It may be a long way away but can already place a bet on the future Super Bowl winner.
 Most of the sportsbooks (see below our recommended ones, tried and tested) have published odds as early as the day after the Patriots win.
 You can also create your account now and wager later.